ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

        +-- description?   string
 ~~~

-Valid errors that can occur for each structure defined in this doucment are described
+Valid errors that can occur for each structure defined in this document are described
 as follows:

 ~~~